OliverMathias/ProxyChrome/README.md

 ```

 #### Install ProxyChrome Dependencies
-cd into the ProxyChrome folder and run this command to install all dependencies at once...
+'cd' into the ProxyChrome folder and run this command to install all dependencies at once...
 ```
-$ pip install -r dependencies.txt
+$ pip3 install -r dependencies.txt
 ```

 #### Overwrite ChromeDriver
-Make sure to copy your 'chromedriver' file into the ProxyChrome folder...
+Make sure to copy your 'chromedriver' file into the ProxyChrome folder so that you are using a compatible version with your machine and Chrome release...

 ![](http://g.recordit.co/rcMJLz2inT.gif)

 #### Run ProxyChrome
 Finally, cd into the folder and run ProxyChrome...
 ```
-$ python ProxyChrome.py
+$ python3 ProxyChrome.py
 ```
 Browse anonymously WHILE planting trees!
 :seedling: :evergreen_tree: :deciduous_tree: